omar2535/GraphQLer/docs/CONTRIBUTING.md

 ## Running tests

-To run integration tests, you will have to first set up the sample APIs by running the following:
+To run end-to-end tests, you will have to first set up the sample APIs by running the following:

 **Food delivery API:**